How to Potty Train a Toddler

 Pro Potty Training Mindset

-I am discussing mindset under the supply list section, because I found having a committed mindset was absolutely essential to get through potty training.
+I am discussing mindset under the supply list section because I found having a committed mindset was essential to getting through potty training.

-There is a certain amount of patience needed when getting started (at least with our toddler).
-I had to remind myself a number of times especially that first rough day of training to stick with it.
+There is a certain amount of patience (A LOT) needed when getting started (at least with our toddler).
+I had to remind myself many times, especially on that first rough day of training to stick with it.

 Because we are tackling nap and nighttime potty training after daytime training, I am not including supplies for nap and night time here.